wmertens/compiled-i18n/Readme.md

 	assetsDir?: string
 	/** Automatically add missing keys to the locale files.
 Defaults to true */ addMissing?: boolean
+	/** Automatically remove unused keys from the locale files.
+Defaults to false. */ removeUnusedKeys?: boolean
 	/** Use tabs on new JSON files */ tabs?: boolean
 }